 The project page displays a Normalized Vulnerability Score (NVS) graph.
-The NVS is a normalized score that gives you a rough idea of the security vulnerability of your project.
+The NVS is a normalized score that gives you an estimate of the security vulnerability of your project.

 Normalized Vulnerability Score (NVS) ProjectABC - Beta

 The Fortify Jenkins Plugin calculates the NVS with the following formula: